Consent in question as students face the regulator

 How do you apply this in the operating theatre with an unconscious patient?

-Students must rely on hospital process and be comfortable that their supervisor has discussed with the patient that students may be present during their procedure.
-Students have to assume their supervisor has obtained specific permission for any examination by the student or involvement in the procedure in their consent discussions with the patient.
+Students usually rely on hospital processes to ensure consent issues related to the student have been addressed with the patient, and in particular that an appropriate person has discussed with the patient that students may be present during their procedure and has obtained specific permission for any examination by the student or involvement in the procedure, in their consent discussions with the patient.

 If it’s not a standard part of the procedure, you need consent